lars-chen/rl-blog/README.md

 layout: page
 ---

-## About

-This blog post is in reference to the code in [github.com/flanneryjn/CRABS_RL](https://github.com/flanneryjn/CRABS_RL) which has been modified by Jeremiah Flannery and Lars Chen.
+This blog post is in reference to the code in [https://github.com/flanneryjn/CRABS_RL](https://github.com/flanneryjn/CRABS_RL) which has been modified by Jeremiah Flannery and Lars Chen.

 ## Based on